lverwimp/tf-lm/README.md

 # tf-lm
-**New version** of the scripts: different structure, more options + pre-trained language models.

-These scripts are compatible with TensorFlow **v1.1**.

-This repository contains scripts for recurrent neural network language modeling with TensorFlow.
+This repository contains scripts for recurrent neural network language modeling with TensorFlow, and a link to pre-trained language models on several benchmarks.

+These scripts are compatible with TensorFlow **v1.4**.

 !!!
 Disclaimer: This project is still under development and not everything has been tested very thoroughly yet.

+Last update (18th December 2017): added data preparation scripts.

 # Installation and setup

 * Python version used: 2.7.5.
 * Install [TensorFlow](https://www.tensorflow.org/versions/0.6.0/get_started/os_setup.html#download-and-setup).
-These scripts are compatible with version 1.1.
+These scripts are compatible with version 1.4.
 * Modify the config files in config/: change the pathnames and optionally the parameters.
 * Modify the log directory in main.py (LOG_DIR=...).